Clemencia López: Wellesley College and departure

 During her stay in the United States Clemencia also enrolled at Wellesley College, an institution known for welcoming students from diverse backgrounds.
 It was here at Wellesley, as well as with her primary host, Cornelia Warren, that Clemencia would spend the majority of her time in the United States.
 The opportunity to study at Wellesley was particularly rare for López as university was still not available to Filipinas back at home.
 While López did not earn a university degree, she did benefit from access to notable scholars, including economist and historian Katharine Coman, as well as opportunities to improve her English language skills, which allowed her to better communicate with American audiences.

 In the Fall of 1903, López finally returned to the Philippines.
 One hundred people gathered to say farewell to López in 1903, including Moorfield Storey, George Boutwell, and William Lloyd Garrison Jr.

 Later life and legacy

 Later life

 Little is known about López's later life in the Philippines.
 In 1905, she was a founder of the Asociación Feminista Filipina (AFF), the first women's rights organization in the Philippines.
-The AAF encouraged women's role in public life and encouraged women to participate in nation-building in the Philippines.
+The AFF encouraged women's role in public life and encouraged women to participate in nation-building in the Philippines.
 For the remainder of her life, López continued campaigning for the complete independence of the Philippines (achieved in 1946), and campaigned for women's equality until her death in 1963.